-- Last year, the "big six" US-based Internet giants- Google, Facebook, Netflix, Apple, Amazon and Microsoft-had total combined revenue from their media-related operations in Canada of \$14.9 billion, adding up to a 15.8% share of all revenue across the network media economy. - BCE's revenue of \$23.6 billion in 2021 gave it a 25% share of the network media economy. - Bell, Rogers, TELUS Shaw and Quebecor accounted for 67.3% of all revenue across the network media economy in 2021, more than four times the revenue of Google, Facebook, Netflix, Apple, Amazon and Microsoft, combined.
+- Last year, the "big six" US-based Internet giants- Google, Facebook, Netflix, Apple, Amazon and Microsoft-had total combined revenue from their media-related operations in Canada of \$14.5 billion, adding up to a 15.3% share of all revenue across the network media economy. - BCE's revenue of \$23.6 billion in 2021 means that it single-handedly accounts for one-quarter of all revenue for the network media economy. - Bell, Rogers, TELUS Shaw and Quebecor accounted for 67.3% of all revenue across the network media economy in 2021, more than four times the revenue of Google, Facebook, Netflix, Apple, Amazon and Microsoft, combined.